DigiBP/25DIGIBP2/README.md

 - If attendance is given, send a certificate to the attendee:
 <img width="1237" alt="image" src="https://github.com/user-attachments/assets/ff99c80b-100a-41cb-aa35-54391519770e" />

+This process is triggered by a custom webhook and initiates the automated generation and delivery of certificates.
+The Google Sheets module searches for participants whose attendance has already been confirmed with a "Yes" in the CRM registration sheet — a status that was established in the previous step by matching the Microsoft Teams attendance report with the registration list.
+Once a matching participant is found, the PDF Generator API creates a personalized certificate.
+The certificate is then automatically sent to the participant via Gmail.
+This ensures that only those who actually attended the session receive a certificate, making the process accurate and efficient.

 - If attendance is not given, send an email to the non-attendee:
 <img width="1322" alt="image" src="https://github.com/user-attachments/assets/45a01a8e-01bc-44a7-acb9-95d6d61bdbb6" />

+This process is triggered by a custom webhook and handles participants whose attendance could not be confirmed.
+It searches the CRM registration sheet for entries where the attendance field is empty or not marked with “Yes”.
+For each non-attendee, an automated email is sent via Gmail.
+The message informs them that their attendance could not be verified, and kindly asks them to contact the GWP team.

 # Technologies used
 | Technology | Purpose |